 Learning core Salesforce concepts is a fundamental step to becoming a well-rounded professional.
 Standard features such as Record Types and Page Layouts can be used in conjunction with one another to create fantastic customized experiences for your users.

 But what are the differences?
 When should you use one over the other?
 This article will dive into the differences between these two features, as well as walk through a few different examples to ensure you’re ready to delight your users!

-Many Page Layouts can be created and applied to different groups of users, with the goal of creating a customized experience.
+Many Page layouts can be created and applied to different groups of users, with the goal of creating a customized experience.
 You could have one Account record e.g. Acme Corp, but with different information showing depending on your user profile.

-It’s important to note that you can only apply one Page Layout to one group of users per object, per Record Type.
-For example, if you have one Record Type on the Accounts object, you can only apply one page layout per profile.
+It’s important to note that you can only apply one page layout to one group of users per object, per record Type.
+For example, if you have one record Type on the Accounts object, you can only apply one page layout per profile.
 Record types come into play to extend this.

-Record Types let you offer different business processes, picklist values, and Page Layouts to different users.
+Record types let you offer different business processes, picklist values, and Page layouts to different users.

-For example, one of the most common use cases of Record Types would be to create two different sales processes on the Opportunity object.
-Each with different sales stages and Page Layouts.
+For example, one of the most common use cases of record Types would be to create two different sales processes on the Opportunity object – each with different sales stages and Page layouts.

-This means that with Record Types you can now apply multiple Page Layouts per object, per user profile.
+This means that with record Types you can now apply multiple Page layouts per object, per user profile.